mbassalbioinformatics/CnRAP/README.md

 Overall though, if any issues I will try to help to the best of my ability but unless there's a need for the work in my lab to develop/add features I probably won't be doing that, sorry :(

 Oh 1 last thing...and this is quite bad of me... these scripts have NO error handling really.
 No checking of input conditions or files or anything.
 Big no no(!!)
 I know but still...
 So just make sure you feed in what you want carefully into the scripts.

+- 06/05/21 Update -
+Ok soooo in developing our ChIP-Seq Analysis Pipeline (ChIP-AP) (https://github.com/JSuryatenggara/ChIP-AP), a number of people have asked about Cut&Run and its use with that suite of tools.
+So keeping this interest in mind, we are developing CnRAPv2 which takes many design elements from ChIP-AP and tailors the analysis experience for C&R that builds on this pipeline but greatly improves upon it.
+The code in this repo will remain as is (with only bug fixes being made) owing to its use in our publication (PMID 33406418) and a companion STAR Protocol (work-in-progress).
+However, when CnRAPv2 is ready, will link it here for future publications and uses.